Old Gold Cafe

 While you'll want to visit specialty roasters Sample Coffee's Chippendale spot to try its coffee and croissants, you'll also want to check out its digs.
 Dubbed Old Gold, the cafe is located inside a converted MacRobertson's confectionery factory — the OG makers of Cherry Ripe, Freddo Frogs and, yes, Old Gold.

-All the coffee beans come from Sample's St Peters roastery, and are put to the test using the cafe's gold-wrapped La Marzocco KB90 espresso machine that sits smack bang in the middle of the industrial-style space.
-It's brewing a selection of single origin black brews and a house-blend dubbed 'Sweet Tooth' for all your flat whites.
+All the coffee beans come from Sample's St Peters roastery, and are put to the test through the cafe's brewing a selection of single origin black brews and a house-blend dubbed 'Sweet Tooth' for all your flat whites.

 Keeping within the history of the building, the cafe has been filled with brass trimmings, dark timber and curved lines, matching with the pre-existing exposed brick walls and concrete floors.
 Fittings come from many of Sample's St Peters neighbours, like a ten-seat custom table from Jonathan West, plant pots from Inartisan, and dry flowers from florists The Wilds and Sweet Pea & Honey Bee.